Jump to:

 • Cars behave realistically, but the controls remain simple and responsive.

-• Exotic vehicles – the game world features a lot of elite supercars, including the Bugatti Veyron, Lamborghini Murciélago, and McLaren F1.
+• Exotic vehicles – the game world features a lot of elite supercars, including the Bugatti Veyron, Lamborghini Murciélago, and McLaren F1 (yes, yes, and yes).

 Need for Speed: Rivals offers a great experience for playing with friends